iogf/crocs/README.md

 as it is done when processing the above expression calculator value.

-The fact of matched rules producing parse trees which have a specific type and being rematched against other tokens it all allows handling parsing of documents in an interesting and powerful manner.
+The fact of matched rules producing parse trees which have a specific type and being rematched against other tokens it all allows documents parsing in an interesting and powerful manner.

 You can define types for some document structures that would be trigged with tokens in some specific circumstances.
 It raises creativity and also gives the opportunity for optmizing parsing of specific documents.